-Head over to Schedule > Vacation accounts to start assigning and attributing vacation accounts to your employees.
+Head over to Schedule > Absence accounts to start assigning and attributing Absence accounts to your employees.
 This is also an overview page that can give you a quick insight into the standing of your employees' vacation accounts.

-From the top right corner, click Create and choose whether you want to assign vacation accounts in bulk or configure them individually, per employee.
+From the top right corner, click Create and choose whether you want to assign Absence accounts in bulk or configure them individually, per employee.